JeCelle/SurvivalLog-ItemSpawner/README.md

 - **Draggable UI:** Grab the top 30 pixels of the menu to drag it anywhere on your screen.

 ## Installation

+### Step 1: Install MelonLoader
+*Survival Log* runs on the IL2CPP Unity engine, so you need MelonLoader to inject mods.
+1. Download the **MelonLoader Installer** from their [official GitHub page](https://github.com/LavaGang/MelonLoader/releases/latest).
+2. Run MelonLoader.Installer.exe.
+3. Click the **SELECT** button and navigate to wherever you installed *Survival Log*.
+Select the main Survival Log.exe (or SLGame.exe) file.
+4. Uncheck the "Latest" box next to the version dropdown if needed, but ensure the architecture is set to **x64**.
-1. Download and install [MelonLoader](https://github.com/LavaGang/MelonLoader) (Make sure you use the **.NET 6 (net6)** version).
+5. **CRITICAL:** Go to the Settings tab in the installer and ensure it is set to install the **.NET 6 (net6)** version, *not* .NET Framework 4.8.
-2. Run *Survival Log* once to let MelonLoader generate its folders, then close the game.
+6. Click **INSTALL**.
+7. Launch *Survival Log* normally once.
+You should see a black console window pop up while the game loads.
+This generates the necessary Mods folder.
+Once you reach the main menu, close the game.

+### Step 2: Install the Mod
-3. Download SurvivalTrainer.dll from the [Releases](Releases/) folder of this repository.
+1. Download SurvivalTrainer.dll from the [Releases](Releases/) folder of this repository.
+2. Navigate to your *Survival Log* game installation folder.
+3. You should now see a folder named Mods (created by MelonLoader in Step 1).
-4. Place SurvivalTrainer.dll inside the Mods folder located in your *Survival Log* game directory.
+4. Drop SurvivalTrainer.dll directly into the Mods folder.
 5. Launch the game!

 ## How to Use